walterfreeman/ast101/index.md

 The <a href="assignment2.html">Project 2 page</a> has everything you need to know.
 Once you are there, people are listed alphabetically by email address.
 You can also just search for your name (although you might appear in other people's information too).

+**Paper 1** is also posted.
+You can access it from the top of the page or with this <a href="paper1.html">direct link to Paper 1</a>.
+Your first draft is due Monday, Sept 28.

 <br><br>